 - Mind — The seat of consciousness; the logical, thinking, planning decider.
 Generally, it's biologically based, but the number of "Freaky Friday" Flip stories out there implies otherwise.

 - Heart — Generally, it's almost always the core component of the soul (hence the name; sometimes it's even what's meant with "soul", with the greater whole being called "spirit" instead), and also the one that is capable of love and emotion.
 Heart is also attributed with the nature of motion and the activity of life.
 It is usually the Morality Chain of a person, and usually carries all good and bad karma... unless those are separate components.
 It also bears the part of a human that can create life and art.
-Its loss can have varying effects, turning people into cold, dead husks, evil monsters, or brings Creative Sterility, unless the heart was deliberately removed for putting into a Soul Jar, however, whereupon the usual result is some form of Immortality instead.
+Its loss can have varying effects, turning people into cold, dead husks, evil monsters, or brings Creative Sterility, unless the Heart was deliberately removed for putting into a Soul Jar, however, whereupon the usual result is some form of Immortality instead.
+Weaponizing the Heart often results in Heart Beat-Down.

 - Darkness — Oddly, the "Dark" half isn't a good thing to lose either.
 It's not always evil, and generally contains all those useful survival instincts that turn to mushy pink feelings if it's absent.
 That said, an empowered dark side generally leads to a Super-Powered Evil Side and release of The Heartless.